undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 380 students overall (including freshmen) at State University of New York College of Environmental Science and Forestry in 2023.
+380 students, including freshmen, received institutional non-need-based scholarship or grant aid at this school in 2025.
 Institutional grants or scholarships that are not based on financial need were given to 143 full-time freshman.
 The total amount of non-need-based institutional scholarships/grants was $971,650.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $218,972 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $218,972 USD.

 Faculty